rethinkdb/rethinkdb/NOTES.md

 ## Compatibility ##

-Bags of holding from RethinkDB versions 1.13.0 onward will be automatically migrated to version 2.0.
-As with any major release, back up your bags of holding before performing the upgrade.
+Data files from RethinkDB versions 1.13.0 onward will be automatically migrated to version 2.0.
+As with any major release, back up your data files before performing the upgrade.

 Additional compatibility notes and breaking changes are listed in the